d1d2dopamine/allostatic-sprint-hypothesis/README.md

 ## Version Status

-The public release remains `v1.0.0`.
-This repository bundle is a **candidate for v1.1.0** because it adds a new independent dataset, validator, corrected scoring rules, figures, and evidence synthesis.
-Do not create or move a release tag until the final file set and hashes are reviewed.
+The public release history must remain immutable.
+This repository bundle is prepared for `v1.1.1`, adding the reusable validator core and its guide on top of the four-dataset evidence synthesis.
+Do not create or move the release tag until the final file set, core smoke test, and hashes are reviewed.
 The pending cluster-free BALLADEER rerun remains separate and must not be described as completed.

 ## Acknowledgments